-Opening the evening with a sense of comfort, Metheny sat alone at the front of the stage with his double-necked, 42-string Pikasso guitar, allowing him to simultaneously play a harp-like set of strings with a free hand while using his right hand to pick a standard 6-12 string fret board.
-He had the audience immediately in his rapture and command of this instrument, beautifully alternating the tone of a harpsichord to acoustic guitar.
+Opening the evening with a sense of comfort with his audience, Metheny sat alone at the front of the stage with his double-necked, 42-string Pikasso guitar, allowing him to simultaneously play a harp-like set of strings with a free hand while using his right hand to pick a standard 6-12 string fret board.
+He had a packed house immediately in his rapture and command of this instrument, beautifully alternating the tone of a harpsichord to acoustic guitar.
 A treat to see live if just for the realization of the musicianship involved, aside from the exquisite sound from Metheny’s amazing touch and feel for this instrument.

-Next, jumping up from his stool, he quickly brought out his quartet team and, grabbing his signature Ibanez hollow-body electric guitar, launched into several well recognized composition that brought applause and recognition from a capacity crowd.
-Taking his audience into masterly renditions of Pat Metheny Group compositions, including “Have You Heard” from Letter From Home(Geffen, 1989), “James” from Offramp (ECM, 1982) and “Lone Jack,” from Pat Metheny Group (ECM, 1978), there were also surprises such as a rare performance of “This Is Not America,” from Metheny’s soundtrack to the 1985 film The Falcon and the Snowman.
+Next, jumping up from his stool, he quickly brought out his quartet team and grabbing his signature Ibanez hollow-body electric guitar, launched into several well recognized compositions that brought applause and cheers from a capacity crowd.
+Taking his audience into masterly renditions of the Pat Metheny Group compositions, including “Have You Heard” from Letter From Home(Geffen, 1989), “James” from Offramp (ECM, 1982) and “Lone Jack,” from the Pat Metheny Group (ECM, 1978), there were also surprises such as a rare performance of “This Is Not America,” from Metheny’s soundtrack to the 1985 film The Falcon and the Snowman.

 With his infectious wide smile of joy and wild mane of hair, and scaling his guitar neck with a frenzy of dense chord changes and filling-in riffs in between, the true strength of these seminal songs came through.
 Also, with regular and typical generosity, Metheny engaged all three musicians in soloing opportunities and one-on-one exchanges with him, carrying on a musical conversation that was spontaneous and poignant to hear.